 That was a terrible decision.
-I always tell my grand-children "don't get involved into politics, you will only get in trouble".
-Because I joined the Domobranci I had to leave Slovenia after the war, escape to Switzerland and eventually Argentina.
-If I had stayed I'd have been imprisoned and probably killed and buried in one of the many mass graves that populate the caves of Slovenia.
+I always tell my grandchildren "don't get involved in politics, it will only get you in trouble".
+I had to leave Slovenia after the war, because I joined the Domobranci.
+I escaped to Switzerland and eventually Argentina.
+If I had stayed I would have been imprisoned and probably killed and buried in one of the many mass graves that populate the caves of Slovenia.
 Slovenia is a karst land, it's full of caves with stalactites and stalagmites.
-So I would have probably ended buried in one of those.
+So I would have probably ended up being buried in one of those.

-But I ended up in Argentina, on my own.
-And there I managed to restart my life.
-I was on my thirties then.
-In Buenos Aires I met a beautiful woman, also Slovenian.
+But I ended up in Argentina, on my own, and there I managed to restart my life.
+By that time, I was in my thirties.
+In Buenos Aires I met a beautiful woman, who was also Slovenian.
 We got married and had three lovely daughters.
-I managed to grow professionally and worked in the Latin American Sales department for Texas Instruments.
-Argentina was a powerful country back then.
-So I lived happily there.
+I managed to grow professionally and worked in the Latin American sales department for Texas Instruments.
+Argentina was a powerful country, I lived happily there.
 I have eleven grandchildren.
-One of them is called Federico Vladimir, after me.
+One of them is named Federico Vladimir, after me.
 He's an artist, a good guy.
 They say we look alike.

 Argentina became a mess, politically and economically speaking.
-So my three daughters and their families left the country and emigrated to Spain and Canada, looking for better life conditions.
-So when I was on my seventies, I ended up moving to Canada.
+My three daughters and their families left the country and emigrated to Spain and Canada, looking for better life conditions.
+So when I was in my seventies, I ended up moving to Canada.
 Canada is a nice country, I would say it's a "proper" country.
 Good values, good economy.
 But still, I love Argentina because it brought me so much peace and happiness.